 In the Cat-Maiden, Aesop was generally exposing a return to nature, again, with a Cat’s core instincts.
 But, this fable is even more profound and without any dark comedy.
 Induction v. induction.
 In this fable, Aesop is challenging rational logic itself, against things like prayer, trust, faith, belief, and hope.

-In this fable, both die, the Scorpion for his failure of integrity to restrain himself from succumbing to his core nature, and the Frog for his foolishness not to see it, perhaps a failure of Wisdom, perhaps a failure of Discipline.
+In this fable, both of Aesop’s characters die: the Scorpion for his failure of integrity to restrain himself from succumbing to his core nature, and the Frog for his foolishness not to see it; to wit:

 Aesop uses his Scorpion with intention, because Scorpions act on instinct by their nature, and the Frog, who has the capacity to accomplish a mission to serve.